🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 CountryInvestment Focus

-USAAI chip manufacturing, physical AI platforms, defence robotics
+USAAI chip manufacturing, physical AI platforms, defence and logistics robotics.
+Home to NVIDIA and most physical AI platform companies.

-South KoreaSamsung and Hyundai leading AI robotics for electronics and vehicles
+South KoreaMajor electronics and automotive manufacturers leading AI robotics deployment for production efficiency and quality.

-ChinaLargest factory robot deployment in the world — growing 30% per year
+ChinaThe largest factory robot deployment in the world — growing significantly year on year.
+Heavy government investment in domestic AI robotics manufacturing capability.

-IndiaEmerging hub for AI robotics implementation and engineering talent
+IndiaEmerging hub for AI robotics implementation and engineering talent.
+Significant opportunity as global manufacturing shifts toward India under China-plus-one strategies.

 India and the AI Manufacturing Opportunity